-It is important to quit smoking if you haven't quit before becoming pregnant.
+It’s important to quit smoking if you haven't quit before becoming pregnant.
 With determination and support, you can be successful.

 Smoking increases the risk of:

-- low birth weight delivery;
+- low birth weight delivery

-- intrauterine fetal death.
+- intrauterine fetal death (stillbirth)

 Smoking during pregnancy is also associated with serious conditions that can affect your child during infancy and childhood.
+These can include:

 There is some evidence to suggest that smoking habits are linked between generations.
 Some studies have shown increased rates of smoking in daughters of women who smoked during pregnancy.
 This indicates that some biologic factor may be determined in utero when a mother smokes during pregnancy.
 In other words, smoking during pregnancy puts your baby at risk of becoming a smoker when they grow up.

 Before you attempt to quit smoking, spend some time analyzing when and why you smoke.
-It is important for you to understand your smoking patterns so you can plan for events and situations that will be tempting or stressful for you.
+It’s important for you to understand your smoking patterns so you can plan for events and situations that will be tempting or stressful for you.
 Do you smoke when you are tense or anxious?
 Do you smoke when you need to energize yourself?
 Do you smoke when others around you are smoking?
 Do you smoke when you drink?

 When you understand your smoking patterns, you can begin to devise alternate activities.
 For example, if you smoke with co-workers on work breaks, consider taking walks with other work friends instead.
 If you smoke when you drink coffee, consider changing to another beverage to break the association.